 On the other hand, patients with low levels of these proteins, also called biomarkers, are not at high risk for deadly heart attacks and may even be harmed by having angioplasty or bypass surgery to treat blocked arteries.

 The proteins – troponin-T (TnT) and N-terminal pro-B-type natriuretic peptide (NT-proBNP) – are just two of the biomarkers being studied by physicians and scientists around the world in an effort to improve treatment for a wide range of illnesses.
-[Journal of the American College of Cardiology 9/19/2006]

 Test for Cardiac Risk Factors can help with the following